 The Centre features a secure room on the ground level of the Barry J Marshall Library which is especially fitted for receiving collections and preparing them for digitisation.

 The Centre’s Audio Studio is located at the State Library of Western Australia in the Perth Cultural Centre, Northbridge.

 Zeutschel ScanStudio A0

 The Zeutschel ScanStudio is a reprographic system for the digitisation of transparent and opaque archive material up to A0 in size.
-It utilizes a tall scanning base with a movable high-resolution camera (150 MP), adjustable lighting and interchangeable copyboard modules and lenses to provide a studio-like capture environment in a contained, all-in-one system.
+It utilises a tall scanning base with a movable high-resolution camera (150 MP), adjustable lighting and interchangeable copyboard modules and lenses to provide a studio-like capture environment in a contained, all-in-one system.
 It can digitise a variety of materials, up to 10,000 dpi resolution, including:

 - All size film negatives, slides and glass plates

 - Bound and loose documents including scrapbooks, ledgers, artwork, manuscripts, correspondence and photographic prints

 - Maps, blueprints and other large‐format materials

 The WideTEK is a wide format scanner that scans documents up to 1.5 metres wide and nearly unlimited length.
 It produces extraordinarily sharp images, with colour accuracy superior to competing scanners and allows speeds to be individually configured to scan fragile documents.
 Ideal for scanning of architectural drawings, large rock art tracings, colour posters and maps.

 A powerful batch document scanner for high-volume capture, the Kodak Alaris is capable of handling an average of up to 30,000 pages per day and can scan a mixture of documents of different sizes and thicknesses, including fragile documents.
 It has sensitive built-in technology to avoid document damage and excellent OCR read rates for more precise data extraction with no loss of scanning speed.